 In addition, under the UK GDPR, the UK can now make its own Adequacy decisions – known as Adequacy Regulations.
 Currently, the UK has given Adequate status to the same countries that the EU Commission has deemed Adequate under the EU GDPR.
 It has also granted the EU itself Adequacy, despite the EU failing to reciprocate to date.

 It is impossible to talk about the past 12 months and not mention the COVID-19 pandemic which, has brought with it a whole host of data protection issues, exacerbated by the ‘special category’ nature of health data.
-First, there were issues around the mass shift to remote working, which occurred virtually overnight; then concerns over testing and the NHS Test & Trace An application, downloaded by a user to a mobile device.; and now it seems that new concerns are being raised over the UK’s vaccine passport scheme announced last month.
+First, there were issues around the mass shift to remote working, which occurred virtually overnight; then concerns over testing and the NHS Test & Trace An application, downloaded by a user to a mobile or other device.; and now it seems that new concerns are being raised over the UK’s vaccine passport scheme announced last month.
 It has been determined that the NHS App used to book doctor’s appointments is going to be used to enable individuals to prove that they have been vaccinated against COVID-19 or had a negative test result before travelling internationally.

 Finally, and most recently, just last month the EU Commission released a proposal for a regulatory framework that aims to govern when and how AI can be used in the EU.
 Whilst at present it is only in the proposal stage, the Regulation will impact organisations outside of the EU if they are offering AI systems for sale in the EU or using AI in any way that would impact EU residents.